aayc/byu-coursemajor-api/README.md

 Interested in running analytics or making web services to help people schedule classes/find their dream major/find out what minors they can get?
 Let this API do the heavy lifting for you.

 ## Accessible & Free to Use
-Anyone can query the server for course or major information.
+Anyone can query the server (temporarily at `https://whispering-taiga-29713.herokuapp.com`) for course or major information.
+[Try me](https://whispering-taiga-29713.herokuapp.com/courses/codes)

 ## Up-to-date
 Course/major data is updated nightly from BYU's database.